wreet/newt/README.md

 # newt.js

-An easy to use, full-featured mutation fuzzer for files designed for extensibility
+An easy to use, full-featured fuzzer designed for extensibility

 ## usage
 ```